sverhees/master_villages/README.md

 village Chantliskure: changed name to Chantlisqure and language ~~Hinukh~~ Behzta;
 added villages: Duisi, Dzibakhevi, Dzhokolo, Shua Khalatsani, Birkiani, Omalo (Pankisi) - language: Chechen.
 (Altitude will be added for these villages later.)

-21.02.2020 - restructured the data;
+21.02.2020 - restructured the data; added the village Sanzhi, idiom: Sanzhi, language: Dargwa

-added the village Sanzhi, idiom: Sanzhi, language: Dargwa
+13.05.2020 - added Tat language (location: Derbent); added Georgian language; added locations Tlyarata (Avar); Tsunta (Tsez); Qum (Tsakhur); Qax (Azerbaijani); Ilisu (Azerbaijani, historically Tsakhur); Alibeglo (Georgian); Meshabash (Georgian); added .xlsx files of the datasets because some people who use Windows have problems opening the .csv files; added parameter "kutans": this helps to filter out the northern part of Dagestan, which was inhabited relatively recently and consists of a mish-mash of ethnicities and languages.
+In addition, very little to nothing is known about the varieties spoken there; created an official release for reference, following an [issue](https://github.com/sverhees/master_villages/issues/6) by [George Moroz](https://github.com/agricolamz).